ViveSoftware/ViveMediaDecoder/UnityPackage/readme.txt

 	Get video current time(seconds).

 - DecoderState getDecoderState():
 	Get decoder state.
-The states are defined in MediaDecoder.DecoderState.
+The states are defined in ViveMediaDecoder.DecoderState.

 - void setPause():
 	Pause the video playing.
 It is available after initialization.